Heat Transfer Today

 Schematic of a heat pipe heat exchanger used for waste heat recovery

 Tube from heat pipe heat exchanger.
-The air side is aggressively finned; the inside is knurled to facilitate evaporation of the working fluid.
+The manufacturer has aggressively finned the outside (air side).
+The inside is roughened to facilitate the transport of the condensate back to the hot end by capillary action.

 Plate Fin Heat Exchangers

 A plate-fin heat exchanger has corrugated spacers between the parting plates separating the two fluids.
-In the mockup of a cross-flow exchanger in this photo, offset strip fins are seen guiding the fluids in adjacent layers in perpendicular directions.
+In the mockup of a cross-flow exchanger in this photo, offset strip fins guide the fluids in adjacent layers in perpendicular directions.

 Plate-fin heat exchanger mockup.
-The flows in adjacent layers are guided by the fins in perpendicular directions.
+The fins guide the flow in adjacent layers in perpendicular directions.

 Rotary Regenerators